 - Put the preparation in a plastic kitchen wrap.
 Squash so it is not thick and then it can be stretched easier.
-Put in the fridge for 1-2 hours.
+Store in the fridge for about 1-2 hours.

 - Take the dough out of the refrigerator and let it set for 5-10 minutes.
 With a little more than half of the dough, stretch with the help of a rolling pin, line a tart tin or the one you have at home (sprinkle the work space with flour).

 - Heat the quince paste with the water in the microwave or in a water bath.
 Stir occasionally until a soft consistency is achieved and it can be spread easier on the dough.